Alan Birchenall: Return to England

 He also spent brief spells with Blackburn Rovers, Luton Town, Hereford United and Trowbridge Town where he was player manager.

 International career

 Birchenall was capped four times for the England Under-23's with his appearances being spread between his time at Sheffield United and Chelsea.

 Personal life and post playing career

 Birchenall is currently club ambassador, which includes the role of pre-match and half-time host, at Leicester City.
 He also ran a footwear company and The Griffin Inn in Swithland in Charnwood, Leicestershire following his retirement from playing.

 Birchenall is a patron of PROSTaid, a prostate cancer charity.

 Awards

-In 2002 Birchenall was awarded an MBE for his charity work.
+In the 2003 New Year Honours, Birchenall was appointed a Member of the Order of the British Empire (MBE) "for Charitable Services to the community in Leicestershire."
 Leicester City Council announced in February 2009 that he was to be given the Honorary Freedom of Leicester alongside singer Engelbert Humperdinck and author Sue Townsend.
 Two years later in July 2011 he received an honorary Doctor of Law Degree from the University of Leicester.